Multiple Environments with Terraform

 This is done by using the configurable backends feature of Terraform.

-In a nutshell, we set up a normal providers.tf
+In a nutshell, we set up a normal providers.tf file with a backend block.

-However, we remove the normal key
+However, we remove the normal key or path parameter from the backend move that into a separate files,

-which are then loaded on terraform init
+which are then loaded on terraform init.

 The full example can be seen this repo.